 Skip to main content

-The best tool is the one that runs automatically and lets you know when something's off!
-CI Fuzz can be integrated into your CI/CD-pipeline and fuzz your code on every commit or at scheduled times.
+The best tool is the one that runs automatically and lets you know when something's off.
+To accomplish this, you can integrate CI Fuzz into your CI/CD-pipeline and fuzz your code on every commit or at scheduled times.

-We offer example workflows for Github Actions, Jenkins and Gitlab CI/CD that mostly work out-of-the box with minimal setup but can be extended to cover different use cases and setups.
+Here you can find example workflows for GitHub Actions, Jenkins, and GitLab CI/CD that work out-of-the box with minimal setup but you can adjust or extend them to cover different use cases and setups.

 For details concerning these systems, check the corresponding page for example workflows and detailed setup steps:

-The download token of the CI Fuzz installer is required to install CI Fuzz in your workflow.
-It can be found in the command in the "Installation" section of the current CI Fuzz installer at downloads.code-intelligence.com.
+To install CI Fuzz in your workflow, you need the download token of the CI Fuzz installer.
+You can find it in the command in the "Installation" section of the current CI Fuzz installer at downloads.code-intelligence.com.

 Features